AndreaCeolin/Functionalism_Contrast_Change/Chapter4/README.md

 This folder contains the material developed for the analyses in Chapter 4.
 The material is divided in the following folders:

-1. **Cantonese**: this folder contains the material developed for the estimation of frequency and functional load of Cantonese word-initial CV sequences, using the Paidologos [Cantonese](https://phonbank.talkbank.org/access/Chinese/Cantonese/PaidoCantonese.html) Corpus .
+1. **Cantonese**: this folder contains the material developed for the estimation of frequency and functional load of Cantonese word-initial CV sequences, using the Paidologos [Cantonese](https://phonbank.talkbank.org/access/Chinese/Cantonese/PaidoCantonese.html) Corpus.

 2. **English**: this folder contains the material developed for the estimation of frequency and functional load of English word-initial CV sequences, using the Paidologos [English](https://phonbank.talkbank.org/access/Eng-NA/PaidoEnglish.html) Corpus.